Australian

 River - we'll make a stop to look for Saltwater Crocodile and Mangrove

-- and then the extensive Marrakai floodplains.
-As it's the dry season,
+Golden Whistler - and then the extensive Marrakai floodplains.
+As

-expect to see hundreds of whirling Black and Whistling Kites seeking
+it's the dry season, expect to see hundreds of whirling Black and

-the grasshoppers and other small prey disturbed by small grass fires.
+Whistling Kites seeking the grasshoppers and other small prey disturbed

-The remaining water concentrates the wildlife here, and we'll stop
+by small grass fires.
+The remaining water concentrates the wildlife

-at several billabongs where Magpie Geese and often gather in large
+here, and we'll stop at several billabongs where Magpie Geese and

-numbers.
-Late afternoon finds us at Ubirr Rock, home to superb Aboriginal
+often gather in large numbers.
+Late afternoon finds us at Ubirr Rock,

-Rock Art, and one of the most scenic views in the park.
-Denise
+home to superb Aboriginal Rock Art, and one of the most scenic views

-edge usually results in nice views.
+results in nice views.
+(B,D)

 Day